Low-Dimensional Gradient Helps Out-of-Distribution Detection

-To tackle the essential difficulty raised by high dimensionality, we propose to perform dimension reduction on the gradient.
+To address the challenge posed by high dimensionality, we propose to perform dimension reduction on the gradient.
 Admittedly, dimension reduction involves the potential loss of crucial information associated with significant dimensions, which may undermine its efficacy in OOD detection.
-Nevertheless, recent studies indicate that the gradient of ID data may mainly fall into a relatively low-dimensional space.
-The related theoretical discussions and empirical evaluations include: \begin{itemize} \item Subspace training \cite{dldr}: During the training process, the gradient of network parameters falls into a data-dependent, low-dimensional subspace; \item Low-rank adaptation \cite{LoRA}: The change of network parameters for a fine-tuning task is a low-rank adaptation matrix; \item Low-rank spectrum of neural tangent kernel \cite{baratin2021implicit,papyan2020traces,canatar2021spectral}: The neural tangent kernel matrix, consisting of gradient inner products, has a low-rank spectrum. \end{itemize} These discussions shed light on an important insight: parameter gradients lie in a relatively low-dimensional space, offering the possibility of linear dimension reduction while preserving significant information for effective OOD detection.
+Nevertheless, recent studies indicate that the gradient of ID data may primarily fall into a relatively low-dimensional space.
+The related theoretical discussions and empirical evaluations include: \begin{itemize} \item Subspace training \cite{dldr,gur2018gradient}: During the training process, the gradient of network parameters falls into a data-dependent, low-dimensional subspace; \item Low-rank adaptation \cite{LoRA}: The change of network parameters for a fine-tuning task is a low-rank adaptation matrix; \item Low-rank spectrum of neural tangent kernel \cite{baratin2021implicit,papyan2020traces,canatar2021spectral}: The neural tangent kernel matrix, consisting of gradient inner products, has a low-rank spectrum. \end{itemize} These discussions shed light on an important insight: parameter gradients lie in a relatively low-dimensional space, offering the possibility of linear dimension reduction while preserving significant information for effective OOD detection.
 The key problem now revolves around identifying the subspace where the principal components of gradients reside.
 One approach we use comes from NFK \cite{nfk}, which employs an efficient algorithm to compute the top eigenvectors of a gradient covariance matrix.